 Talking To Kids About COVID-19

 Coping with the uncertainty around COVID-19 is challenging for most adults, and kids may be having an even tougher time during the pandemic.
-Social isolation, being off school for an extended period of time, and uncertainty about what all this means for their friends and family are just a few of the concerns young children and teens may have at this time.
-Here are some things that may help.
-It is important that if you are co-parenting that both parents are on board on what you are doing and saying to your child, as different messages will confuse and possibly make your child more worried.
+Social isolation, being off school or learning remotely for an extended period of time, and uncertainty about what all this means for their friends and family are just a few of the concerns young children and teens may have at this time.
+So, what is the best way to talk to kids about COVID-19?
+Here are some strategies that may help.

 Managing Parental Anxiety

-It will be challenging to address your child’s anxiety if your own fears feel out of control.
+It will be challenging to address COVID anxiety in kids if your own fears feel out of control.
 It’s easy for kids to forget that you may have fears about your own parents, your finances if you aren’t able to work during this time, or just the stress of parenting 24/7 as kids are asked to stay home.
-Check in with friends, family, or a mental health professional during this time to ensure you’re coping well.
-Your health matters too!
+Use Anxiety Canada’s COVID-19 resources and check in with friends, family, or a mental health professional during this time to ensure you’re coping well.
+Your mental health matters too!

-Open the Dialogue, Ask Questions, Talk About It
+Open the COVID-19 Dialogue, Ask Questions, Talk About It

-“Right now, on the news and all around us, there is a lot of talk about this new virus/people getting sick, what have you heard about it?
+- “Right now, on the news and all around us, there is a lot of talk about this new virus/people getting sick/a second wave.
 Is there anything you want to know more about?”

 If you are working in a profession/job where you have direct contact with individuals affected by COVID19, your child may have specific questions and concerns about your safety.
 Being open, honest, and direct can be effective: